Phil Regan (baseball)

-Philip Ramond Regan (born April 6, 1937) is an American former professional baseball pitcher, scout, and manager, who played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Dodgers, Chicago Cubs, and Chicago White Sox; he also managed the Baltimore Orioles.
+Philip Raymond Regan (April 6, 1937 – July 8, 2026) was an American professional baseball pitcher, scout and manager.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Dodgers, Chicago Cubs, and Chicago White Sox; he also managed the Baltimore Orioles.

+During the 1966 season, when Regan was Walter Alston's favorite pitcher from the Dodger bullpen, teammate Sandy Koufax nicknamed Regan "the Vulture", due to his knack of earning wins in late-inning relief situations.

 Regan served as the pitching coach for the New York Mets for part of the 2019 season.

-During the 1966 season, when Regan was Walter Alston's favorite pitcher from the Dodger bullpen, teammate Sandy Koufax nicknamed Regan "the Vulture", due to his knack for earning wins in late-inning relief situations.
+He also enjoyed a long career as a manager in winter league baseball, winning the 1988 Caribbean Series with the Leones del Escogido, and piloting several other teams in the Dominican and Venezuelan leagues.

 Early years

-Regan earned varsity letters in basketball, football, and baseball at Wayland High School in Wayland, Michigan.
+Regan was born in Otsego, Michigan, on April 6, 1937.
+He earned varsity letters in basketball, football, and baseball at Wayland High School in Wayland, Michigan.
 After one year at Western Michigan University, he signed with the Detroit Tigers in 1956.
-He compiled a 61-42 record and 3.76 earned run average as a starting pitcher in the Tigers' farm system before earning a call up to the majors midway through the 1960 season.
+He compiled a 61–42 record and 3.76 earned run average as a starting pitcher in the Tigers' farm system before earning a call up to the majors midway through the 1960 season.

 Playing career

 Detroit Tigers

-He made his major league debut on July 19 against the Washington Senators.
-Entering the game already behind 3-0, he allowed just two hits in five innings of work, including a home run to Harmon Killebrew.
+Regan made his major league debut on July 19 against the Washington Senators.
+Entering the game already behind 3–0, he allowed just two hits in five innings of work, including a home run to Harmon Killebrew.

 He made his first career start in the second game of a doubleheader with the Baltimore Orioles on July 23.
 He left the game with two outs in the ninth inning with the score tied at three, and the bases loaded.
 Relief pitcher Clem Labine walked Jim Gentile to drive in the winning run, and hand Regan his first career loss.
-Splitting his time between starts and relief appearances, he was 0-4 with a 4.50 ERA his rookie season.
-His first career win also came against Baltimore during his second season in the big leagues, when he went 10-7 with a 5.25 ERA.
+Splitting his time between starts and relief appearances, he was 0–4 with a 4.50 ERA his rookie season.
+His first career win also came against Baltimore during his second season in the big leagues, when he went 10–7 with a 5.25 ERA.

-Over six seasons, Regan went 42-44 with a 4.50 ERA for the Detroit Tigers.
-He was 0-4 with a 4.99 ERA in 1965 when he was demoted to triple A Syracuse.
+Over six seasons, Regan went 42–44 with a 4.50 ERA for the Detroit Tigers.
+He was 0–4 with a 4.99 ERA in 1965 when he was demoted to triple A Syracuse.
 He earned a call up that September, and made two appearances, but it was while he was with Syracuse that Regan learned of interest in him from the Dodgers organization.